Go, therefore, and make disciples of all nations,

 Gospel of Matthew 28:19-20

 The Holy Trinity is the mystery of three Persons in one God, the Father, the Son, and the Holy Spirit.
 This revealed truth is at the very root of the Church's living faith as expressed in the Apostles' and Nicene Creeds.
 The mystery of the Trinity is inaccessible to the human mind and is the object of faith only because it was revealed by Jesus Christ, the divine Son of the eternal Father.
 Note that in the above biblical passage, Matthew has written "to baptize in the name of the Father, Son, and Holy Spirit," not in their names, for there is only one God.

-This internet page lists some Biblical passages that refer to the Father, Son, and Holy Spirit, and indicate relationship.
+This internet page primarily lists Trinitarian biblical passages that refer to the Father, Son, and Holy Spirit and indicate relationship.
 The reader is also advised to view biblical quotes on each, God the Father, the Son Jesus Christ, and the Holy Spirit.